slemire/slemire.github.io/_posts/2019-10-12-htb-writeup-writeup.md

  - Find the filename of something that is executed by root (that filename must be executed without the full path)
  - Find the trigger for executing that command as root

-I thought I could use `grep` or `iptables` but that didn't work, I think it's because the programs are executed by fail2ban which is started with a modified path as per `/etc/init.d/fail2ban`:
+I thought I could use `grep` or `iptables` but that didn't work.
+I think it's because the programs are executed by fail2ban which is started with a modified path as per `/etc/init.d/fail2ban`:

 ```
 PATH=/usr/sbin:/usr/bin:/sbin:/bin